Rs.385for 1 packet(s) (4 ml Prefilled Syringe each)

 Enoxaparin

-Q. How to store Enoxaprab 40mg Prefilled Syringe injections?
+Q. What is Enoxaprab 40mg Prefilled Syringe used for?

-Q. Can Enoxaprab 40mg Prefilled Syringe be used in heart attack?
+Q. How is Enoxaprab 40mg Prefilled Syringe given?